-Except as stated above, Co-Bond Counsel will express no opinion as to any federal, state or local tax consequences resulting from the receipt or accrual of interest on, acquisition, ownership or disposition of, the Series 2010 Bonds.
+Except as stated above, Co-Bond Counsel will express no opinion as to any federal, state or local tax consequences resulting from the receipt or accrual of interest on, acquisition, ownership or disposition of, the Series 2011 Bonds.

 Co-Bond Counsel's opinions are based on existing law, which is subject to change.
 Such opinions are further based on Co-Bond Counsel's knowledge of facts as of the date thereof.
-Co-Bond Counsel assumes no duty to update or supplement its opinion to reflect any facts or circumstances that may thereafter come to its attention or to reflect any changes in any law that may thereafter occur or become effective.
+Co-Bond Counsel assumes no duty to update or supplement their opinions to reflect any facts or circumstances that may thereafter come to Co-Bond Counsel's attention or to reflect any changes in any law that may thereafter occur or become effective.
 Moreover, Co-Bond Counsel's opinions are not a guarantee of result and are not binding on the Service; rather, such opinions represent Co-Bond Counsel's legal judgment based upon their review of existing law and in reliance upon the representations and covenants referenced above that they deem relevant to such opinions.
 The Service has an ongoing audit program to determine compliance with rules that relate to whether interest on state or local obligations is includable in gross income for federal income tax purposes.
-No assurance can be given regarding whether or not the Service will commence an audit of the Series 2010 Bonds.
+No assurance can be given as to whether or not the Service will commence an audit of the Series 2011 Bonds.
 If an audit is commenced, in accordance with its current published procedures, the Service is likely to treat the City as the taxpayer and the Owners may not have a right to participate in such audit.
-Public awareness of any future audit of the Series 2010 Bonds could adversely affect the value and liquidity of the Series 2010 Bonds regardless of the ultimate outcome of the audit.
+Public awareness of any future audit of any issue of the Series 2011 Bonds could adversely affect the value and liquidity of such issue of the Series 2011 Bonds regardless of the ultimate outcome of the audit.